corda/corda/docs/source/clientrpc.rst

    a flexible password hash format conforming to the Modular Crypt Format provided by the `Apache Shiro framework <https://shiro.apache.org/static/1.2.5/apidocs/org/apache/shiro/crypto/hash/format/Shiro1CryptFormat.html>`_

 These features are controlled by a set of options nested in the ``security`` field of ``node.conf``.
-The following example illustrates how to refer to a remote user database storing hash-encrypted passwords with caching in node's memory enabled:
+The following example shows how to configure retrieval of users credentials and permissions from a remote database with passwords in hash-encrypted format and enable in-memory caching of users data:

 .. container:: codeset